natalie-ayers/Iraq-post-conflict-rebel-governance/data/combined/combined_data_documentation.md

 	1: if retaken_year >= 2017, 0: retaken_year not na and < 2017
 *iom_no_isil_action*: binary, based on Q1.11 WasLocationOccupied.
 	1: No, 0: otherwise

+### Blair and Nihad Occupation Dates
+*occ_start_month*: month in which ISIS occupation began, coded to last day of month to match other dates in dataset *occ_end_month* : month in which ISIS occupation ended, coded to last day of month to match other dates in dataset *occ_length_mon* : number of months of ISIS occupation

 ### GeoEPR Ethnicity Fields
 From GeoEPR 2021: https://icr.ethz.ch/data/epr/geoepr/